Leeds Endurance Conference

 - You work hard during hard sessions, cause damage the body and create a stimulus.
 Only during recovery do you adapt to that stimulus and grow stronger.
 If you go too hard/long in those ‘easy’ runs/workouts between hard session you’re reducing the chance of the adaptation.
 So in essence the hard session was a bit of a waste of time.

 - Easy sessions between hard ones can be low intensity runs, swims or bike rides.
-If you’re obsessed over mileage give yourself 1 mile ran for every 10 mins easy on the bike.
+If you’re obsessed over mileage give yourself 1 mile run for every 10 mins easy on the bike

 - The key to easy/recovery sessions is ‘add no further fatigue!’

 - Nutrition is a massive part of improvement.
-Pre-workout, post workout and a general all round good diet key to fuelling workouts and recovery.
+Pre-workout, post workout and a general all round good diet are key to fuelling workouts and recovery

 - Improvement is not always linear, the body doesn’t work as simply as that.
 Expect peaks and troughs.

-- Strength, Power and stability allows for harder training and makes you more robust to train and race.
+- Strength, Power and stability allow for harder training and make you more robust to train and race.

 - Look how you run, bio-mechanics.
 Are you wasting energy?
-Is there an injury waiting for happen because of how you run?
+Is there an injury waiting to happen because of how you run?

-- It took Jenny Meadows body 4 years to fully adapt from training 20 miles per week up to 60 miles per week.
+- s body 4 years to fully adapt from training 20 miles per week up to 60 miles per week.
 Adaptation to change takes a very long time.
-So only increase load and frequency slowly to allow the body to cope with the new stress.
+So only increase load and frequency slowly to allow the body to cope with the new stress

-- Athlete belief and mindset is massive.
+- Athlete belief and mindset are massive.
 Power of positive mental attitude.
-Dr Steve Peters book ‘Chimp Paradox’ was mentioned a couple of times as being very helpful.
+Dr Steve Peters book ‘Chimp Paradox’ was mentioned a couple of times as being very helpful

 - Taper.
 The work is done in the proceeding weeks and months, all you can do is mess it up by doing too much.
-Maintain frequency, reduce miles and reps in the final weeks.
-Don’t change habits and routines.
+Maintain frequency, and reduce miles and reps in the final weeks.
+Don’t change habits and routines

 It was reassuring to me that much of what I already believe in and preach(?) in my own coaching practice was confirmed yesterday, but there were some new things for me to go away and mull over and research.